perfsonar/unibuild/README.md

 Unibuild is a kit for building repositories of software packaged in RPM or Debian format.
 It consists of two parts:

- * Unibuild-Package, which automatically builds packaged software based on suppled OS-specfic packaging information (RPM specifications or Debian packaging data).
+ * A packager that can operate on OS-specific packaging information (RPM specifications or Debian packaging data)

- * Unibuild, which oversees construction of multiple packages using Unibuild-Package and combines the finished products into a repository suitable for the system where it was invoked.
+ * A set of programs that oversee the construction of multiple packages and their assembly into a completed repository suitable for the system where they are invoked